External related issues

 Per project, multiple "Externals" should be possible (~ multiple repositories), because our clients have their own issue tracking systems (Redmine, Jira, Trac, ...), so they should also be able to create links to their own issues (using their issue-tracker "identifier").

-#1 Updated by Bruno Spyckerelle almost 5 years ago
+#1 Updated by Bruno Spyckerelle about 5 years ago

 I'm fond of this feature !